JuliaGPU/buildkite/README.md

 MBs, realistic test suites easily consume multiple GBs of VRAM, and each Julia process also consumes multiple GBs of system memory).

-On the agent host, clone this repository and add a `token.env` to the root:
+On the agent host, clone this repository and add an appropriate `token.env` and `secrets.private.key` to the root (these files are private and not part of the repository for obvious reasons):

 ```
 # git clone https://github.com/maleadt/buildkite-agents /opt/buildkite-agents
+# ...
+# chown root:root token.env secrets.private.key
+# chmod 600       token.env secrets.private.key
 ```

 Make sure a recent version of `docker-compose` is available: